Beyond Signal and Noise: Unraveling Scale Invariance in Neuroscience and Financial Networks with Topological Data Analysis: Daily distribution of 1-cycles is scale invariant and correlates with S P 500 Volatility

 To standardize and interpret this persistent data, we calculated the $z$-scores for the distribution of both the cycle lengths and their corresponding ratios daily.
 This step was critical in distinguishing significant topological features from noise.
 We defined a threshold for the $z$-scores, with values above this threshold indicating significant loops (suggestive of underlying structural patterns) and values below it being suggested as noise.
 This analysis was conducted across multiple $z$-score thresholds to examine the robustness and consistency of the identified structures.

-Upon the publication of this paper, the matrices used in our analyses and the daily volatility data of the $S\&P 500$ will be made publicly available, fostering further research and verification of our findings.
+Upon the publication of this paper, the correlation matrices used in our analyses and the daily volatility data of the S\&P 500 will be made publicly available, fostering further research and verification of our findings.

 In Figure \ref{fig:heatmapstocks}, in a similar fashion, as we did for functional brain networks, we see the correlation between the number of loops that pass each of the statistical tests for different values of $z$ and the number of loops significantly differing from the LGumbel distribution.
 Similar to the brain data, these strong correlations across all thresholds indicate the possibility of a fractal structure.